Parallel Random Block-Coordinate Forward-Backward Algorithm: A Unified Convergence Analysis: Introduction and problem setting

 Our results advance the state-of-the-art in the study of random block-coordinate descent methods under several aspects.
 We comment on this below.
 1) While convergence of the function values has been intensively studied in the related literature (see e.g., \cite{Kar18,LuX15,Nec16,Nes12,Qu15,Ric16,Ric16b,Tap18}), surprisingly, in a convex setting, convergence of the iterates has been investigated only recently in \cite{Com15}, but with stepsizes set according to the global Lipschitz constant of $\nabla \bfs$.
 See also \cite{Fer19} which addresses the convergence of the iterates in the framework of primal-dual algorithms with a serial and uniform block sampling.
 We improve the existing results, since we show \emph{convergence of the iterates} for Algorithm~\ref{algoRCD} in an \emph{infinite dimensional setting} even when the stepsizes are chosen according to the condition \ref{eq:S1}, which can incorporate the block Lipschitz constants of the gradient of $\bfs$ and is at the basis of the effectiveness of the parallel block-coordinatewise approach.
 2) The worst case \emph{asymptotic rate $o(1/\iter)$} for the mean of the function values is new in the setting of stochastic algorithms.
 3) Our analysis spotlights an abstract convergence principle for stochastic descent algorithms (Theorem~\ref{p:SMFejer}) which is essentially a special form of the stochastic quasi-Fej\'er monotonicity property, involving also the values of the objective functions.
 This principle, previously investigated in a deterministic setting in \cite{Sal17}, allows to prove in a unified way both the almost sure convergence of the iterates and rates of convergence for the mean of the function values.
 4) As a by-product of the above analysis we single out an inequality (Proposition~\ref{p:20190610a}) which is pivotal for studying \emph{the convergence under error bound conditions}, improving the results and simplifying the analysis in \cite{Nec16}.
 5) We allow for {\em parallel and arbitrary sampling of the blocks} in a composite setting.
 The benefit of such sampling in terms of convergence rate have been first investigated in \cite{Ric16b} for a strongly convex and smooth objective function.
 In \cite{Qu16} a composite objective optimization problem was analyzed but for a slightly different algorithm.
 The rest of the studies deal either with parallel uniform sampling of the blocks \cite{Ric16}, or with the case where a single block is updated at each iteration \cite{LuX15,Nes12}.
-6) We also allow for {\em stepsizes larger than those considered in literature} \cite{Kar18,LuX15,Nec16,Nes12,Qu15,Ric16,Ric16b,Tap18}, since we can let the stepsizes be arbitrarily close to $2/\nu_i$, matching the standard rule for the forward-backward algorithm.
+6) We also allow for {\em stepsizes larger than those considered in literature} \cite{Kar18,LuX15,Nec16,Nes12,Qu15,Ric16,Ric16b,Tap18}, since we can let the stepsizes go beyond $1/\nu_i$ and be arbitrarily close to $2/\nu_i$, matching the standard rule for the forward-backward algorithm.
+This provides additional flexibility to the algorithm.
+Indeed, in the strongly convex case we show that the optimal stepsizes are strictly larger than $1/\nu_i$.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:notation} we give notation and basic facts.
 Section~\ref{sec:stepsizes} shows how to determine the smoothness parameters $\nu_i$ when $\bfs$ features a partially separable structure.
 In Section~\ref{sec:conana} we carry out the convergence analysis and give the related theorems.
 Finally, Section~\ref{sec:app} shows three applications and Section~\ref{sec:experiments} provides some numerical experiments.